 For more than 44 years, Shihan Rusty McMains has been bringing the very best in martial arts instruction to the US and Canada.
-The Okinawa Karate Center Uchinadikan (Okinawan dialect) in Houston, Texas, has a long history of offering the most authentic Okinawa Goju-Ryu Karate-Jutsu and Kobu-Jutsu found in the US.
-In addition to teaching a very unique brand of Okinawa Karate, all our teaching are based on sound medical and physical sciences as well as practical fighting and study methods developed by Shihan McMains through decades of real-time application.
-This places the Okinawa Karate Center as one of the few schools in the world that expressly teaches these martial sciences as part of its general program and one of but a handful in North America.
+The Okinawa Karate Center UchinaaDiKan (Okinawan dialect) in Houston, Texas, has a long history of offering the most authentic Okinawa Goju-Ryu Karate-Jutsu and Kobu-Jutsu found in North America.
+In addition to teaching a very unique brand of Okinawa martial arts, all our teachings are based on sound medical and physical sciences as well as practical fighting and study methods developed by Shihan McMains through decades of real-time application.
+This places the Okinawa Karate Center UchinaaDiKan as one of the few schools in the world that expressly teaches these martial sciences as part of its general program, and one of but a handful in North America.

-The Okinawa Karate Center UchinaadiKan was born out of an overwhelming interest in the classical arts of Okinawa.
-The term "uchinaadikan" literally translates as "Okinawa (uchina) Hand (di) Center (kan).
-A deeper translation, based on the extensive research by Shihan McMains and others, is more precisely interpreted as "The center for the study of the original life protection arts of the people of Okinawa/Ryukyu".
-Therefore, UchinaadiKan was chosen to reflect the true nature or deep arts of all Okinawan martial systems when self-preservation was a high priority before these arts became a sport.
+The Okinawa Karate Center UchinaaDiKan was born out of an overwhelming interest in the classical arts of Okinawa.
+The term "uchinaadikan" literally translates to "Okinawa (uchinaa) (Martial) Hand (di) Center (kan).
+A deeper translation, based on the extensive research by Shihan McMains and others, is more precisely interpreted as "The center for the study of the original life protection arts of the people of Okinawa".
+Therefore, UchinaaDiKan was chosen to reflect the true nature of all Okinawan martial systems when self-preservation was a high priority before these arts became a sport.

 Shihan McMains is not just a member of several of the world's leading martial arts organizations, he is a global leader in these fields.
 His highly expanded understanding of Western and Eastern sciences and his ability to apply those sciences to any form of martial arts training and protection techniques is unparalleled.
 He has consulted and trained instructors in Judo/Jujutsu, Arnis/Escrima, Karate, Taekwondo, MMA, Krav Magra and others.

-Just as impressive as Shihan McMains' personal experiences is the collection of extensive experiences of associated schools and instructors both in North America and Okinawa that provide for a network of information and training unlike other organizations.
-All this with the intent in bringing our students the best instruction possible while leaving a legacy for future generations.
+Just as impressive as Shihan McMains' personal experiences is the collection of extensive experiences of associated schools and instructors both in North America and Okinawa that provide for a network of information and training unlike other organizations., all this with the intent in bringing to our students the best instruction possible while leaving a legacy for future generations.

 Shihan McMains holds Black Belt rankings and instructor certifications in several martial arts including: